ClusterM/famicom-dumper-writer/README.md

 ## Overview

-This is a advanced dumper/writer for Famicom/NES cartridges and Famicom Disc System cards.
+This is a powerfull dumper/writer for Famicom/NES cartridges and Famicom Disc System cards.
 The goal of the project is to create an ideal famicom data bus simulator.
 It's using a very accurate M2 cycle simulation and FSMC (Flexible Static Memory Controller) to access PRG and CHR memory.
 FSMC is precisely synchronized with the M2 clock signal using a CPLD chip.
 Also, this device is very fast.

 ![Photo](https://user-images.githubusercontent.com/4236181/199539054-2da17ed3-e98a-4038-84b8-aacf2e7f1236.jpg)